OmeedEn/OmeedEn/README.md

-- 👋 Hi, I’m Omeed Enshaie
+👋 Hi, I’m Omeed Enshaie

-- 👀 I’m interested in developing code for the public
+👀 I’m interested in developing code for the public

-- 🌱 I’m currently learning Computer Science at Cal State Long Beach
+🎓 I graduated with a Bachelor’s in Computer Science from Cal State Long Beach (CSULB)

-- 💞️ I’m looking to collaborate on projects to further my knowledge and become a better software engineer
+💞️ I’m looking to collaborate on projects to further my knowledge and become a better software engineer

-- 📫 How to reach me (email: oenshaie@gmail.com, phone#: 949-449-3426)
+📫 How to reach me: email — oenshaie@gmail.com
+ | phone — 949-449-3426

 <!---
 OmeedEn/OmeedEn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.